 - (1) Three full years of education in English in Canada or the equivalent in another country where English is the principal language.
-Such education must include the Alberta Grade 12, or equivalent level, and can be in a combination of secondary and postsecondary training. - (2) Successful completion of the equivalent of three years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/institutions in Canada. - (3) A grade of 80% or better on the diploma examination portion (only) of the Alberta English 30 course, or a grade of 6.0 or 7.0 on the International Baccalaureate Higher Level English course, or a grade of 5.0 on the Advanced Placement English (Language Composition: Literature and Composition) course, or a grade of 7.0 or better (on the University of Alberta's 9-point scale) on ENGL 101 or transfer equivalent, completed at an English language institution. - (4) Graduation from a degree program offered by an accredited university at which English is the primary language of instruction and in a country where English is the principal language. - (5) A score of at least 580 (or 237 if computer-based score) on the TOEFL (Test of English as a Foreign Language), with a score of at least 50 on each of the three components. - (6) A score of at least 90 on the MELAB (Michigan English Assessment Battery). - A score of at least 6.5 on the IELTS (International English Language (7)Testing System) with no band less than 5.0. - (8) A score of at least 70 on the CAEL (the Canadian Academic English Language assessment exam). - (9) Successful completion of the University of Alberta's ESL 140/145.
+Such education must include the Alberta Grade 12, or equivalent level, and can be in a combination of secondary and postsecondary training. - (2) Successful completion of the equivalent of three years of full-time instruction in a school/institution in Canada in which the major language of instruction is other than English, but where the level of English proficiency required for graduation is equivalent to that in English language schools/institutions in Canada. - (3) A grade of 80% or better on the diploma examination portion (only) of the Alberta English 30 course, or a grade of 6.0 or 7.0 on the International Baccalaureate Higher Level English course, or a grade of 5.0 on the Advanced Placement English (Language Composition: Literature and Composition) course, or a grade of 7.0 or better (on the University of Alberta's 9-point scale) on ENGL 101 or transfer equivalent, completed at an English language institution. - (4) Graduation from a degree program offered by an accredited university at which English is the primary language of instruction and in a country where English is the principal language. - (5) A score of at least 580 on the TOEFL (Test of English as a Foreign Language), with a score of at least 50 on each of the three components. - (6) A score of at least 90 on the MELAB (Michigan English Assessment Battery). - (7) A score of at least 6.5 on the IELTS (International English Language Testing System) with no band less than 5.0.